CiscoTestAutomation/genie/docs/health/health_design/design.rst

     :width: 350
     :align: right

-Create health.yaml with knowledge about pyATS Blitz and then just add argument `--health-file` with the file. pyATS Health Check will add Blitz actions as processors to sections in pyATS job.
-And pyATS Health Check processors will run before and after each section to monitor/collect device status and etc.
+Create health.yaml with knowledge about pyATS Blitz and then add the argument `--health-file` with the filename. pyATS Health Check will add Blitz actions as processors to sections in pyATS job. pyATS Health Check processors will run before and after each section (as specified) to monitor/collect device status as specified in the health yaml file.

 Even for development of health yaml, the health file makes developer's life easier.
 It's same format with Blitz format and the health file can run like Blitz as well.
 So, develop and test as Blitz first and just switch argument from `--trigger-datafile` to `--health-file` when health yaml is ready.